MOTORHOMING IN FRANCE

 The vast gardens are full of sculptures and fountains – many of which are musical.
 You can find out the best times to visit these here: Musical fountains timings.

 VIDEO OF PALACE OF VERSAILLES MAIN MUSICAL FOUNTAIN

 We campervanned through South West France very briefly.
 We stayed with friends, and the main highlights that stood out for us – and this was even in the rain (it bucketed down most of the time we were there), were:

 - St. Jean de Luz

 The area is rich in Basque culture – which has its own language and heritage, and you will see signs of this as you motorhome through this intriguing area.
-The Basque people are an ethnic group which border north-west Spain and south-west France.
+The Basque people are an ethnic group that borders northwest Spain and southwest France.

 French Knowing these French words will help make your Motorhome trip in France that bit easier;

 - Gazole = diesel